-"The charter school, with the assistance of the auditor conducting the audit, must include with the report, as supplemental information, a copy of management agreements with a charter management organization or an educational management organization and service agreements or contracts over the lesser of \$100,000 or ten percent of the school's most recent annual audited expenditures.
+"The charter school, with the assistance of the auditor conducting the audit, must include with the report, as supplemental information: (1) a copy of management agreements with a charter management organization or an educational management organization and (2) service agreements or contracts over the lesser of \$100,000 or ten percent of the school's most recent annual audited expenditures.
 The agreements must detail the terms of the agreement, including the services provided and the annual costs for those services. ...
 "Minn.
 Stat. § 124E.16, subd.
 1 (c).

-"A charter school independent audit report shall include audited financial data of an affiliated building corporation or other component unit."
+"A charter school independent audit report shall include audited financial data of an affiliated building corporation under section 124E.13, subdivision 3, or other component unit."
 Minn.
 Stat. § 124E.16, subd.
 1 (d).

-"If the audit report finds that a material weakness exists in the financial reporting systems of a charter school, the charter school must submit a written report to the commissioner explaining how the material weakness will be resolved.
+"If the audit report finds that a material weakness exists in the financial reporting systems of a charter school, the charter school must submit a written report to the commissioner explaining how the charter school will resolve that material weakness.
 An auditor, as a condition of providing financial services to a charter school, must agree to make available information about a charter school's financial audit to the commissioner and authorizer upon request."
 Minn.
 Stat. § 124E.16, subd.
 1 (e).